 Once we had settled in, the staff gave us a map and told us where Christmas Markets were set up and how we could get to the museum we were interested in seeing.
 Everything was really close by, and manageable for us to get too.

 Through out the whole stay, the staff were always really friendly, especially to the children.
-As we have a pair of spirited young ladies on our hands, it makes such a difference if we are all made to feel welcome and that people aren’t offended as you had half a conversation with them, then have to cut off as you chase a mischievous 2 year old around the reception.
+As we have a pair of spirited young ladies on our hands, it makes such a difference if we are all made to feel welcome and that people aren’t offended when you have half a conversation with them, then have to cut off as you chase a mischievous 2 year old around the reception.
 I think we provided them with a great deal of entertainment during our trip.

 The Premier Inn Family Room